Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations

-For the remainder of Section \ref{sec:CoV_Linear_SH} we develop notation and derive estimates that will be used both when constructing a linear or a nonlinear approximation of the stable manifold.
-To begin, fix some $N \in \N$ and define a Galerkin projection $ \pi_N : \ell_\nu^1 \to \R^{N+1} \subseteq \ell_\nu^1$ by
+\begin{remark}[First order data] We exploit the extensive literature on computer assisted proofs for equilibrium solutions to partial differential equations, and provide computer assisted proofs for the existence, local uniqueness, and bounds on the accuracy of the numerical approximation.
+Such techniques rely on solving the finite dimensional problem $F_N(\bar{a})=0$, and use an implicit function type argument to show that there is a point $ \tilde{a} \in \ell_\nu^1$ close to $\bar{a}$ for which $F( \tilde{a})=0$.
+We use the techniques described in \cite{HLM,berg2017introduction}.
+Similar ideas are used to solve the linearized equations at $\tilde{a}$, providing enclosures of the necessary eigendata.
+The Morse index of the stationary point $\tilde{a}$, denoted $n_u$, is established rigorously using a straightforward implementation based on the ideas and techniques from~\cite{JBJF3D,BGLV}. \end{remark}

-We define the Galerkin projection of $F$ by $F_N := \pi_N\circ F \circ \pi_N$.
-There is an extensive literature on finding equilibria to partial differential equations, and providing computer assisted proofs of their existence, local uniqueness, and the accuracy of the numerical approximation.
-Such techniques often rely on solving the finite dimensional problem $F_N(\bar{a})=0$ for the Galerkin projection of $F$, and then using an implicit function type argument to show that there is a point $ \tilde{a} \in \ell_\nu^1$ close to $\bar{a}$ for which $F( \tilde{a})=0$.
-We use the techniques described in \cite{HLM,berg2017introduction} to obtain such a point $\bar{a} \in \ell_\nu^1$ and bounds $\eps = | \bar{a} - \tilde{a} |_{\ell_\nu^1}$. \begin{remark} The Morse index of the stationary point $\tilde{a}$ is established rigorously using a straightforward implementation based on the ideas and techniques from~\cite{JBJF3D,BGLV}.
-The Morse index is denoted by $n_u$. \end{remark}
+In a more theoretical setting we would use the sectorial nature of $\mathcal{L}$ to decompose $\ell_\nu^1$ as a Cartesian product of eigenspaces of $DF(\tilde{a})$.
+In the more constructive setting of the present work we do not have direct access to this data.
+Instead, we numerically compute approximate eigenspaces associated with the Galerkin projection.
+Suppose then that $A_N^\dagger \in \Mat(\R^{N+1},\R^{N+1})$ is a matrix of real numbers having that $A_N^\dagger \approx D F_N ( \bar{a})$.

-Ideally we would define our Banach space $X$ as a Cartesian product of the eigenspaces of $DF(\tilde{a})$.
-Unfortunately the operator $DF(\tilde{a})$, let alone its eigenspaces, are not something we can compute exactly.
-What we can compute are approximate eigenspaces arising from the Galerkin projection.
-Let us fix some numerically constructed matrix $ A_N^\dagger \in \Mat(\R^{N+1},\R^{N+1})$ constructed so that $ A_N^\dagger \approx D F_N ( \bar{a})$.
+Assume for the moment (this assumption will have to be checked in practice) that $ A_N^\dagger$ has $n_u$ unstable eigenvalues (i.e.\ it captures the correct Morse index, see Remark~\ref{r:morseindex}).
+Let $\{ \mu_{k'}\}_{k'=1'}^{n_u'}$ denote positive numbers approximating the unstable eigenvalues of $A_N^\dagger$, and $\{ \mu_{k}\}_{k=1}^{n_f}$ with $n_f=N+1-n_u$ denote negative numbers approximating the stable eigenvalues.
+Without loss of generality, suppose that these numbers are ordered as

-The Swift-Hohenberg PDE is a gradient system, hence $A_N^\dagger$ has real eigenvalues with $N+1$ linearly independent eigenvectors.
+\begin{remark}[Gradient structure] The Swift-Hohenberg PDE is a gradient system, hence $A_N^\dagger$ has real eigenvalues with $N+1$ linearly independent eigenvectors.
 Indeed, this is most easily established by working with the slightly adapted $\widetilde{F}$ rather than $F$ directly, where

 so that $D\widetilde{F}_N(\bar{a})$ is symmetric with respect to the standard inner product on $\R^{N+1}$.
-However, this is a minor technical point.
+However, this is a minor technical point. \end{remark}